 Urine will be tested as stated in Table 1 for the following drugs of abuse: methadone, cannabis, cocaine, benzodiazepines, amphetamine, methamphetamines (including ecstasy), opiates, ethanol, cotinine, and barbiturates.
 The urine will be collected at the study center.
-If a volunteer tests positive for drugs of abuse, a retest may be performed and they may be b Women only.
+If a volunteer tests positive for drugs of abuse, a retest may be performed and the volunteer may be excluded from entering the study, as judged by the Investigator.
+Serum pregnancy tests will be performed on female volunteers at the times specified in Table 1.